Moving a VM to a different availability zone

 Disks. -

-In the line of the disk, click
+In the line with the disk, click

 and select Create snapshot. -